ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/reactui/index.md

 With `reactUi=true`, the grid renders cells using React, and all parent components of the cells are also written in React, all the way back to the client application.
 This means all the UI from your application down to the cells, including any provided React Cell Renderers, is all now 100% React.

-Note in the example the Age Column has a React Cell Renderer.
-If you inspect the DOM on this cell, you will note there is no wrapping DIV element inside the Cell to host the React Cell Renderer.
-The provided React Component is placed directly inside the AG Grid React Cell.
+In the example the Age Column has a React Cell Renderer.
+If you inspect the DOM on this cell, you will note the Cell Renderer is placed directly inside the cell (before an extra 'react-wrapper' div was placed, a side effect of using a React component inside a non-React parent - this is not not needed).

-Also note grid functions such as sorting all work as normal.
+The example also demonstrates other grid features, such as row sorting by clicking the headers with the rows moving smoothly to the new locations.
+The React UI is built on top of the existing AG Grid services, thus all features carry across.

 You may say _"Doesn't it look identical to before?"_, and you would be right, it is identical to before from an application users point of view.
 That's the point - it is supposed to work exactly as before.
 The difference is this time it is all rendered in React.